 The senior official even threatened her that she would not be able to continue singing.
-Xin answered: “Pingju opera is my life, Wu Zuguang is the soul that supports my life.
+Xin Fengxia answered: “Pingju opera is my life, Wu Zuguang is the soul that supports my life.
 If I can’t have both, then I would rather have Wu Zuguang.”

-At that time, Xin was less than 30 years old and at the peak of her career.
+At that time, Xin Fengxia was less than 30 years old and at the peak of her career.
 What she said next in reference to a popular Chinese legend commonly played out in Chinese opera theaters was so touching.
 “Baochuan waited for Xue Pinggui for 18 years, I can wait for Wu Zuguang for 28 years!”
 According to the legend, a young lady waited for her husband to return from war.
 She waited patiently for 18 years until her husband returned home with flying colors as a victorious general.

-The next day, Xin too was labeled as a rightist counter-revolutionary and had to undergo public humiliation and torture, which is known as a “struggle session.”
+The next day, Xin Fengxia too was labeled as a rightist counter-revolutionary and had to undergo public humiliation and torture, which is known as a “struggle session.”
 She was humiliated during daytime and during nighttime performances.
 But she was very popular with the audiences, and as the only breadwinner of the family, she needed to continue work and perform on stage to earn enough money to take care of their children and herself.
 So after she finished her performance on stage, she was forced to clean toilets.

-During her free time, Xin frequently wrote to Wu Zuguang relating all the big and small matters of life and family that had happened, and the letters became their only comfort.
-For the three years that Wu was incarcerated in remote Northern China, Xin looked after the entire family.
+During her free time, Xin Fengxia frequently wrote to Wu Zuguang relating all the big and small matters of life and family that had happened, and the letters became their only comfort.
+For the three years that Wu was incarcerated in remote Northern China, Xin Fengxia looked after the entire family.
 During that time Wu’s father passed away from illness and his mother fell seriously ill.
-Xin was mentally afflicted with all manner of ill-treatment, humiliation, and abuse.
+She was mentally afflicted with all manner of ill-treatment, humiliation, and abuse.
 The children were harassed as well.
 Through it all, she was determined to remain strong for her husband and the three children.

 At the end of 1960, Wu was set free.
-When Xin received news of Wu’s release, she cleaned and painted the house and asked her three children to put up posters on every corner of the house.
+When Xin Fengxia received news of Wu’s release, she cleaned and painted the house and asked her three children to put up posters on every corner of the house.
 The posters were pasted with various paper-cuttings and flowers and written on the posters were the words: “Welcome Home, Daddy!”
-Xin told her children: “Your father is returning from the place of ‘ice and snow,’ we want to make him feel warm.”
+She told her children: “Your father is returning from the place of ‘ice and snow,’ we want to make him feel warm.”

 Some years later, China fell into even greater turmoil on account of the Cultural Revolution.
 Wu was again detained for his outspoken criticism of the government’s cultural policies.
 He lost his freedom and was incarcerated for eight more years.

 One morning, the “Red Guards” went on a rampage in the theater and burned a lot of opera costumes and props, with the flames rising high.
-The “Red Guards” labeled the Pingju performers as “monsters and demons,” and forced them to kneel in a circle around the fire.
+The “Red Guards” labeled the Pingju performers as “monsters and demons” and forced them to kneel in a circle around the fire.
 Then someone shouted: “Beat!”
 The belts held by the “Red Guards” rose in rage and fell brutally to strike Xin Fengxia.
 She was hit so severely that her left knee was broken.
 She never fully recovered from the injury.
-After this assault, Xin served seven years of forced labor.
+After this assault, Xin Fengxia served seven years of forced labor.

-In 1975, on the eve of the ending of the Cultural Revolution, Xin developed a fever but was still forced to do hard labor.
+In 1975, on the eve of the ending of the Cultural Revolution, Xin Fengxia developed a fever but was still forced to do hard labor.
 As she stepped out of the house, she had a brain hemorrhage and suddenly fainted.
 Hospital treatment was delayed since her workplace, the theater, would not provide the necessary permission letter for her to be admitted.
 Xin Fengxia was later paralyzed due to a stroke.
 Sadly, in her stricken condition, she had to bid farewell to her stage career forever.
 She was paralyzed for the rest of her life, 23 years.